-23.3 Condensation Line Clogs
+23.3 condensation line clogs

 The Homeowner is responsible for annual cleaning of the condensation lines that extend from the air conditioning coil.
-Under the Limited Warranty, the Builder, for a period of one year, will correct condensation lines that clog.
+Under the Warranty, the Builder, for a period of one year, will correct condensation lines that clog.

-becoming clogged, Homeowners should follow the manufacturer's instruction for maintenance and keep mulch, leaves, and other debris away from condensate lines' outflow.
+To prevent condensate lines from becoming clogged, Homeowners should follow the manufacturer's instruction for maintenance and keep mulch, leaves, and other debris away from condensate lines' outflow.
 As part of regular HVAC maintenance, the condensate lines and evaporator coil should be inspected by a professional HVAC contractor.